Why Spiritual Wellness is the First Step to Greater Physical Health

 I also recommend all Christians learn about their spiritual enemy, for our battle is not against flesh and blood, but evil spiritual forces.
 (Ephesians 6:12) Satan is a thief who seeks to steal our joy, kill our love for Jesus and destroy our relationship with Him at all costs.
 (John 10:10) Christians should not only be aware of Satan's lies, tricks, and traps, but also be aware of their power against him.
 His battlefield is our mind, and we must learn what the Bible teaches about this kind of combat.
 Resisting Satan by any other means is futile.

 Finally, regarding clinical mental illness, if you are walking that road, you are not alone.
 If you have not yet found the right help for you, it is out there!
 In the meantime, know that your Father loves you and is not far from you.
 Any bondage that results from mental illness is not God's plan for anyone, so don't give up!
 Hope is a person, and His name is Jesus.
 It is possible to walk in victory because Jesus says it is.
 (1 John 5:4) If you need prayer, please reach out.

-Meg Grimm writes biblical studies and research articles that help set women free from impractical standards of the world.
-She strives to unveil true beauty and sensible body care principles from a godly perspective.
+Meg Grimm writes biblical studies and research articles that help set women free from impractical expectations of the world.
+Her goal is to unveil true beauty and provide sensible body care principles from a godly perspective.